ReSurfEMG/ReSurfEMG/README.md

 researcher_interface:
 - These are a growing series of interactive notebooks that allow researchers to investigate questions about their own EMG data
+  - ⚡ Important: in almost all data there will be a time difference between EMG signals and ventilator signals.
+You can pre-process to correct for this lead or lag with the notebook called lead_lag_mismatch_upsample.

 open_work:
 - This folder contains experimental work by core members of the rsemg